Language-Research-Technology/ldaca-website/content/news/posts/cultural-heritage/index.md

 Some of the digitising tasks we conducted during this time for CoEDL researchers and general PARADISEC depositors were:

-- digitise audio cassettes and reel-to-reel tapes, performing all necessary post-production editing to prepare for archiving
+- digitising audio cassettes and reel-to-reel tapes, performing all necessary post-production editing to prepare for archiving

 <br>